Ask a Local

 Q: Where can I see kangaroos?

 A: If you’re extremely patient, one may bounce down the main street in the middle of the night.
-But otherwise, you’ll want to head further south along the coast (or to a wildlife park or zoo).
+For a fully immersive experience, you’ll want to head further south along the coast (or to a wildlife park or zoo), however the Kiama area is home to a range of wildlife that is a little easier to see!

 Q: Why are they called the Cathedral Rocks?